Far South Coast Towns & Villages

 Take a walk along the Bega River Walungari Trail.
 The track takes you from town, down along the Bega River and through several recreation areas.

-Bega is an art lovers’ haven with several galleries, including Spiral Gallery, SECCA, and The Spotted Cow Gallery, hosting exhibitions and displaying the creative works of emerging and established local artists.
+Bega is an art lovers’ haven with several galleries hosting exhibitions and displaying the creative works of emerging and established local artists.

 CAPTIVATING COBARGO

 Cobargo is located half an hour north of Bega, amid green pastures rolling away to regenerating forested hills.
-The village was established with a Post Office, general store, school, hotel, church and blacksmith during the 1870s around the butter and cheese-making industries.
+The village was established during the 1870s around the butter and cheese-making industries.

-In the 1860s, Cobargo was known as Wattletown, as bark stripped from local wattle trees was shipped to Sydney and Melbourne to be used in the tanning industry.
-A Butter Factory and Co-op were established in 1901 and continued production until 1980, when it closed because of changes in bulk milk production.
+In the 1860s, Cobargo was known as Wattletown, as bark stripped from local wattle trees were shipped to Sydney and Melbourne for use in the tanning industry.
+A Butter Factory and Co-op were established in 1901 and continued production until 1980 when it closed due to changes in bulk milk production.

 The Cobargo District Museum Inc. is a treasure trove of local history, where you’ll find items from the past, including photos, machinery, clothing and tools.
 The volunteers are happy to assist anyone researching a local family connection.

-Hundreds of festival goers flock to Cobargo for Cobargo Folk Festival every year.
+Every year hundreds of festival-goers flock to Cobargo for the Cobargo Folk Festival.
 The festival is an eclectic mix of local and national performing artists.
 Established in 1996, it has become one of Australia’s best-loved village festivals.

-Cobargo businesses that lost their premises in the 2019/2020 Black Summer bushfires can be found at the Cobargo Innovation Hub.
-Constructed from sustainable materials, the Cobargo Innovation Hub is a big step forward in the village’s recovery process.
+Cobargo businesses that lost their premises in the 2019/2020 Black Summer bushfires have a new home at the Cobargo Innovation Hub.

 BEAUTIFUL BERMAGUI

-Bermagui is surrounded by pristine beaches, lakes and bushland.
-Water activities including surfing, swimming, snorkelling, boating, kayaking, SUP and fishing charters are all available in this picturesque town.
+Pristine beaches, lakes and bushland surround Bermagui.
+Water activities, including surfing, swimming, snorkelling, boating, kayaking, SUP and fishing charters, are all available in this picturesque town.

 If you’d prefer to stick to the shore, throw in a line from the beach, rocks or along the Bermagui River.

-Don’t miss a swim in the beautiful Blue Pool, set on the edge of the ocean at the base of the cliffs off Pacific Drive.
+Take advantage of a swim in the beautiful Blue Pool, set on the ocean’s edge at the base of the cliffs off Pacific Drive.
 It’s rated in the top 10% of worldwide attractions.

 Try out the 18 hole golf course, hit a ball around the tennis courts or play bowls or croquet at the Bermagui Country Club.